Bardolph-Automation-Inc/bardolph/docs/main.rst

 this example, the application will run for 5 minutes.
 However, it will spend most of its time inside a `sleep()` call and won't burden the CPU.
-In my experience, execution for the application takes up about 10% of the CPU cycles on a Raspberry Pi Zero.
+In my experience, execution for the application takes up about 10% of the CPU cycles on a Raspberry Pi Zero, depending on how active the running scripts are.

 You can kill the script and quit by pressing Ctrl-C. You may want to run the program as a background job, which will terminate when the script is done.